rashmi-fit/sql_queries/README.md

 - Used DATE_SUB (or similar functions) to compute dynamic date ranges instead of hardcoding start and end dates.
 - The BETWEEN clause helps cleanly filter rows within a range.

+# Day6:

+- Its pretty easy today where it involves filtering conditions and the ordering (which is descending in this case)
+- Figuring out the odd numbered ID gives the movies which were not "boring"